temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 The rest of this section uses updates to one Task Queue's version sets as examples.

 By default, both Task Queues and Workers are in an unversioned state.
-[Unversioned Worker](#unversioned-workers can poll unversioned Task Queues and receive tasks.
+[Unversioned Worker](#unversioned-workers) can poll unversioned Task Queues and receive tasks.
 To use this feature, both the Task Queue and the Worker have to have Build IDs associated with them.